 Of all the things we left behind in 2017, Kusama fever was certainly not one of them.
 If you missed her by-now legendary “Infinity Rooms” in Washington, DC, Singapore, and Seattle last year — whether because of incredibly long lines, crashing websites, or mere inconvenience — you’ll have plenty of chances to experience at least one of Kusama’s magical spaces in 2018.

 The special exhibition Yayoi Kusama: Life is the Heart of a Rainbow is currently open at the Queensland Gallery of Modern Art in Australia, and the Broad in LA has an infinity room in its permanent collection, not to mention the newly opened Yayoi Kusama Museum in Tokyo.
-Out of curiosity, we decided to find out just how long the waits are to see the various infinity rooms at these venues around the world.
+Out of curiosity, we decided to find out just how long the waits are to see the various infinity rooms at venues around the world.
 It turned out the question was a bit more complicated than we’d thought — and we’ve included our highly scientific emoji rating system to ensure accuracy.

 If you know of any other Infinity Rooms (and their associated wait times) installed around the world, please let us know and we’ll update our list.